AirDoogle/python_masters_thesis_metabolic_modeling/README.md

-# MSc_Thesis_Metabolic_Modeling (Python)
+# MSc Thesis Metabolic Modeling (Python)
 Repository for Python and R scripts, along with results from my MSc thesis in Bioinformatics & Computational Biology (University College Cork, 2024).
-This project leverages data science methods for metabolic modeling, PCA, clustering and pathway analysis, aiming to uncover biological insights from transcriptomic and clinical datasets.
+Featuring metabolic modeling, statistical analysis,  principal componenet analysis (PCA), k-means clustering, significance & multiple testing, reaction pathway analysis, aiming to uncover biological insights from gene and clinical datasets.

 This project used Python (v3.12.4) and R (v4.3.1) to:
 - Analyze and visualize datasets using key Python libraries such as ```numpy```, ```pandas```,```matplotlib``` and ```seaborn```.